danielkoll/danielkoll.github.io/_pages/about.md

 	<!-- .... -->
 	<li>
 	<em>March 2026</em>
-    	Introducing the solid-state greenhouse and antigreenhouse for exoplanets ...
-Xintong Lyu led a <a href="https://arxiv.org/abs/2510.22932">new study</a> about sub-surface temperature gradients on airless exoplanets.
+    	Introducing the solid-state greenhouse and anti-greenhouse for exoplanets ...
+Xintong Lyu led a <a href="https://arxiv.org/abs/2510.22932">new study</a> exploring the effect of sub-surface temperature gradients on airless exoplanets.
 We find that exo-regoliths can develop temperature gradients of >200K in their upper-most subsurfaces.
 These temperature gradients can alter secondary eclipse depths by up to 50%, significantly affecting the interpretation of JWST emission spectra of planets such as LHS 3844b or TRAPPIST-1b.
 	</li>
 <!-- .... --><!-- .... -->
 	<li>